B/R Football Ranks: Grading Every Major Summer 2019 Deal Completed so FarJune 24, 2019

-A surprising number cross the Madrid divide (Alvaro Morata, Thibaut Courtois, Juanfran and even Raul Gonzalez!), but even still, when another one does it, it draws the microscope in that inch closer.
+A surprising number cross the Madrid divide (Alvaro Morata, Thibaut Courtois, Juanfran and even Raul Gonzalez!), but even still, when another one does so, it draws the microscope in that inch closer.

-Essentially recruited as Manchester City-bound Rodri's replacement, Llorente's high-energy, committed approach will suit Diego Simeone down to the ground.
-His stamina and work-rate are off-the-charts good, and he's handy on the ball, too.
+Essentially recruited as Manchester City-bound Rodri's replacement, Llorente's high-energy, committed approach will suit Diego Simeone.
+His stamina and work rate are off-the-charts good, and he's handy on the ball, too.

 You can often get a good measure of a player by polling what his own fans think of him, and the fact Real Madrid supporters—for the most part—aren't happy at all that Llorente has been sold tells its own story.

 Bayern Munich to Borussia Dortmund

 Hummels, 30, moving to a Borussia Dortmund side usually geared toward finding younger players with clear upside is a bit of departure from their usual MO—but in this instance, you can understand their thinking.